jeffreyhorner/Rook/README.md

 The Error Stream
 ----------------

-The rack.error variable must contain an object created from a reference class and must respond to flush and cat:
+The rook.error variable must contain an object created from a reference class and must respond to flush and cat:

 flush: called with no arguments and makes the error stream immediately appear.